 Flinders Street Station

-Flinders Street Train Station is a Melbourne staple.
-It’s one of the most well-known Melbourne attractions, with a red and yellow facade, green dome top, clock tower, and row of train time clocks out the front.
-Fun Fact: the times on the train clocks used to have to be changed by hand 900 times in one day, with a long steel rod!
+Melbourne's Flinders Street Station is a landmark in the city.
+It has a red and yellow facade, a green dome on top, a clock tower, and a row of train time clocks out in front of it; it is one of the most well-known attractions in Melbourne.
+A fun fact is that the times on the train timepieces used to have to be adjusted manually using a long steel rod 900 times in one day.

 Bourke St Mall And Melbourne Central

 There are many shopping centres in Melbourne, but Melbourne Central and Bourke Street Mallare among the greatest.
 In spite of its name, the Bourke Thoroughfare Mall is actually little more than a street lined with numerous different shops.
 On the other hand, that does not in any way take away from it!
 If going shopping is one of your hobbies, you will love this place!

 It is more accurate to refer to Melbourne Central as a mall due to the fact that it is spread across various levels and contains numerous shops.
 It's got a bunch of eateries, some shops, and a gym, so you should check it out!

 If you are interested in learning more about how Melbourne became the cultural melting pot that it is today, the best place to learn this information is at the Immigration Museum.
 The museum, which recounts the immigration history into Australia, is housed in the Old Customs House and may be found there.
 Throughout the course of the year, the museum plays host to a number of different seminars and travelling exhibitions.